-Our pillows were made using fat quarters from the Hoopla collection by Moda Fabrics.
+Our pillow samples were made using fat quarters, originally from the Hoopla collection by Moda Fabrics.
 Though not a traditional “hearts & flowers” motif, we love the bright, happy colors and playful patterns.
-Stay with this candy-color theme or switch out to elegant neutals or even velvets and satins.
+Stay with this candy-color theme or switch out to elegant neutrals or even try velvets and satins.

 Sewing Tools You Need